Basics¶

 of the genieclust [4] package,

-which can be installed from
+which we can install from PyPI, e.g.,

 via a call to pip3 install genieclust